UA-HOWWO2H-HO20/WaterApp/README.md

 ### Website

--**Map view:** Users should be presented with a map containing various data about water (Google Maps, OSM, GeoApify, Leaflet)
+**1. Map view:** Users should be presented with a map containing various data about water (Google Maps, OSM, GeoApify, Leaflet)

--**Data slicing:** Users should be able to pick and choose which data they want presented
+**2. Data slicing:** Users should be able to pick and choose which data they want presented

--**Historical View:** Users should be able to view historical data for the location of their choice, displayed in a user-friendly format
+**4. Historical View:** Users should be able to view historical data for the location of their choice, displayed in a user-friendly format

--**Calculations:** Users should be able to perform analysis of the presented data to gather things like max water level, min water level, mean water level, etc…
+**5. Calculations:** Users should be able to perform analysis of the presented data to gather things like max water level, min water level, mean water level, etc…

 ### Backend Services

--**Concurrent Databases:** Caching of frequently used data (Geoserver) -**Automatic Data Gathering:** Obtain water data automatically (Go/Python) -**Hosting:** Host the application using a privately owned server
+**1. Concurrent Databases:** Caching of frequently used data (Geoserver)

+**2. Automatic Data Gathering:** Obtain water data automatically (Go/Python)

+**3. Hosting:** Host the application using a privately owned server